Opposition Day: Hospitals

 Voting Aye meant

-Support the opposition motion criticising the government's record on hospitals and NHS waiting times, backing calls for stronger action
+Support the opposition's motion criticising the government's handling of hospitals and NHS waiting times

 Voting No meant

-Reject the opposition motion, defending the government's approach to reducing hospital waiting times and improving NHS services
+Reject the opposition's motion, defending the government's record and approach to NHS hospital services

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.